scola/twittrouter/README.md

 Chinese user only
 -----------------
-Because of the evil GFW,chinese user must make your route cross the GFW.You can take a look of [my blog](http://scola.github.io/deploy-proxy-on-openwrt--client-need-not-to-set/).Of course, you can use other network tools,such as VPN.**It make no sense to run this program on your router unless your wifi client can cross the GFW**.Because your wifi client need to connect to [twitter.com](https://twitter.com) without any setting.This program call twitter api and api.twitter.com is blocked too,so you must config your router to make your router cross the GFW internally.Please refer to [this topic](http://scola.github.io/add-twitter-follower-verification-over-wifi/)
+Because of the evil GFW,chinese user must make your route cross the GFW.You can take a look of [my blog](http://scola.github.io/deploy-proxy-on-openwrt--client-need-not-to-set/).Of course, you can use other network tools,such as VPN.**It makes no sense to run this program on your router unless your wifi client can cross the GFW**.Because your wifi client need to connect to [twitter.com](https://twitter.com) without any setting.This program call twitter api and api.twitter.com is blocked too,so you must config your router to make your router cross the GFW internally.Please refer to [this topic](http://scola.github.io/add-twitter-follower-verification-over-wifi/)

 so I strongly suggest you test whether you configure you network correctly to go throuth the GFW.